riccardomusmeci/aitelier/README.md

 `aitelier` is not just another agent library — it’s my personal playground to learn how AI agents work

 * **Learning by doing**  🛠️: I want to understand every part of building AI agents.
-Instead of just using existing tools, I’m creating this library to figure out how things work from the ground up.
+Instead of just using existing frameworks, I’m creating this library to figure out how things work from the ground up.

 * **Exploration, not duplication** 🧐: `aitelier` isn’t meant to compete with other agent libraries.
 My goal is to learn, not to replace.
 Each update happens when I discover a new concept or method I want to explore.